trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ### Overview of surface normal calculation in SPH

-Surface normals are essential for modeling surface tension as they provide the directionality of forces acting at the fluid interface.
+Surface normals provide the directionality of forces acting at the fluid interface.
+They are used by the full Akinci model and both Morris models, but not by the cohesion-only Akinci model.
 They are calculated based on the particle properties and their spatial distribution.

 #### Color field and gradient-based surface normals